Jay-Iles/Free-from-the-yoke/Rules/Gear.md

 Each option can be picked multiple times.

-# Weapon tags
+# Armoury tags

 Every house can always outfit a character with a weapon with the melee tag.

-Melee: This weapon can be used to attack foes within a few yards.
+* Melee: This weapon can be used to attack foes within a few yards.

 Here are the extra tags you might give weapons:

 * Far: This weapon can be used to attack foes within eyesight.
-* Brutal: The weapon inflicts awful harm, devestating and terrifying foes.
+* Brutal: The weapon inflicts awful harm, devastating and terrifying foes.
 * Silent: The weapon doesn’t draw attention to you when used.
 * Hidden: Carrying this weapon won’t cause people to think you’re dangerous.
 * Siege: The weapon can help bring down fortifications and army-scale defences, but it requires a group of companions with a relevant specialisation to operate and needs special transports to move it.